EkaanshArora/agora-virtualspace/README.md

 </div>
 ```
 ### Game
-The game component is the actual react-three-fiber canvas that houses the 2D space and character rendering and logic
+The game component is the React Three Fiber canvas that houses the 2D space as well as character rendering and logic:
 #### Container
-Composes the different components we need to render on screen
+Composes the different components we need to render on-screen:
 ```tsx
 <>
   <Canvas {...bind()} style={{touchAction: 'none'}}>